codegeek03/Blue_Yonder_Sustainable_Packaging_Challenge/README.md

 - [Acknowledgments](#acknowledgments)

 ## 🎯 Overview
 This system is a **LangGraph-driven**, multi-agent orchestration for evaluating and ranking sustainable packaging materials.
-It integrates Google’s Gemini model for rich text reasoning, executes specialized tool calls, and produces slide-ready JSON reports—automating end-to-end material selection across:
+It integrates Google’s Gemini model for rich text reasoning, executes specialized tool calls, and produces slide-ready JSON reports with the help of **Agno** —automating end-to-end material selection across:

 - 🌿 **Environmental Impact**
 - 💰 **Cost Analysis**